Event Organiser RESOURCES (2025)

 what is 100 Hours Under ONe SKy

-100 Hours Under One Sky is a project offering new, beginner-level stargazing activities which can be carried out at home or integrated into outreach events with very little effort.
+100 Hours Under One Sky is a project offering beginner-level stargazing activities which can be carried out at home or integrated into outreach events with very little effort.
 The activity is self-led from a website, where users can complete four simple challenges to win virtual ‘badges’ and see their achievements appear on our UK map.

 Challenges include finding the Plough and Saturn (but please don’t tell people this - let it be a surprise).